MorvanZhou/tfnn/README.txt

 1. tensorflow
 2. numpy
 3. pandas
+4. matplotlib

-Easy to add neural network layers and evaluate preformance.
+Easy to construct neural network and evaluate performance.

+Please run the simple_usage_demo.py to see the basic usage of tfnn.